 In summary, the findings showed that women who were prenatally exposed to DES were significantly less likely to report being lesbian or bisexual.
 In contrast, while men who were prenatally exposed to DES were somewhat more likely to report being gay or bisexual, the estimate was very imprecise and compatible with chance.
 Finally, very few individuals reported currently thinking of themselves as a gender different from that assigned at birth in either the exposed or unexposed group.

 Scott Kerlin, Ph.D. is a DES son and clinical psychologist who runs (or ran) an online support forum for other DES sons (DES Action, 2020b).
 In the 2000s, he conducted an Internet survey on gender/sexual identification in members from his forum and shared his results (Kerlin & Beyer, 2003; Kerlin, 2004; Kerlin, 2005).
-He found a strikingly high rate of transgenderism in the survey respondents (more than 100 out of 500 or about 31%) (Kerlin & Beyer, 2003; Kerlin, 2004; Kerlin, 2005).
+He found a strikingly high rate of transgenderism in the AMAB survey respondents (more than 100 out of 500 or about 31%) (Kerlin & Beyer, 2003; Kerlin, 2004; Kerlin, 2005).
 Kerlin presented the results of his survey as papers at a couple of scientific conferences (DES Action, 2020b).
-However, they were never peer-reviewed or published in an actual scientific journal (DES Action, 2020b).
-Kerlin’s study is among the most important contributions to the popular notion that prenatal DES causes AMAB transgenderism.
+However, they were never peer-reviewed or formally published in an actual scientific journal (DES Action, 2020b).
+Kerlin’s study is among the most important contributions to the popular notion that prenatal DES causes transgenderism in people AMAB.
 Unfortunately however, the findings are very low-quality data and should be interpreted with caution (DES Action, 2020b).
 The most important limitation of the study is the nature of how its sample was obtained and the very high likelihood of sampling bias (i.e., a biased and non-representative sample).
-As evidenced by the much higher quality data provided by Troisi et al. (2020), it’s clear that Kerlin’s findings aren’t valid evidence.
+As evidenced by the much higher quality data provided by Troisi et al. (2020), it’s clear that Kerlin’s findings aren’t reliable evidence.